MikoInSpace/ArchiveBot/README.md

 ```

 2. Modify `token`, `serverId` and `roleId`

-  I. Go to https://discord.com/developers/applications and create a new application
+3. Go to https://discord.com/developers/applications and create a new application

-  II.
-Click on bot on the left side of the screen
+4. Click on bot on the left side of the screen

-  III.
-Click on reset token
+5. Click on reset token

-  IV.
-Copy the token
+6. Copy the token

-  V. Open `index.js` in the repo you just cloned.
+7. Open `index.js` in the repo you just cloned.

-  VI.
-Replace `INSERT-YOUR-TOKEN` on line 7 with the token you just copied.
+8. Replace `INSERT-YOUR-TOKEN` on line 7 with the token you just copied.

-  VII.
-Replace `INSERT-SERVER-ID` and `INSERT-ROLE-ID` with your server id and role id respectively
+9. Replace `INSERT-SERVER-ID` and `INSERT-ROLE-ID` with your server id and role id respectively

-  VIII.
-Invite the discord bot to your server.
+10. Invite the discord bot to your server.

-  IX.
-Now in the bot folder, run
+11. Now in the bot folder, run
   ```bash
   npm install
   ```

-  X. Finally, run
+12. Finally, run
   ```bash
   node index.js
   ```